sidwebworks/typescript-workshop/src/pages/welcome.md

 - ✅ **Unions and Intersection Types**
 - ✅ **any, unknown and never Types**
 - ✅ **Type aliases and Interfaces**
-- ✅ **How typescript works from a higher level, understanding type narrowing**

 ### Day 2